 Thailand is a country situated in Southeast Asia which is visited most by tourists, and for good reason.
 One can find nearly anything here - crystal blue waters, green thick jungle, and amazing food to feed to treat your taste buds.
 Extravagant, yet safe; cheap, yet furnished with every modern amenity that one may require.
 There is something for every price bracket and every interest, from some of the world’s best lavish hotels to beachfront backpacker bungalows.
 Fun-loving and friendly, historic and cultured, Thailand emits a golden hue, from its tropical beaches and shimmering temples through to the ever-cheering Thai smile.
 There are many good luxury Thailand tour agents who help you in planning and making your trip smoother.

 A Bounteous Table

-Loved around the world, Thai dishes exhibits foundational aspects of Thai culture - it is warm, generous, relaxed and refreshing.
+Loved around the world, Thai dishes exhibit foundational aspects of Thai culture - it is warm, generous, relaxed, and refreshing.
 Thai cuisine rely on local, fresh ingredients - strong lemongrass, plump seafood and flaming chillies.

 Forests and Fields

 In between the tangled cities and towns, lies the rural heartland, which is a blend of tropical forests, rice paddies and squat villages linked to the agricultural clock.
 In the north, the fields and forests crash against toothy blue mountains adorned with silvery waterfalls.
 In the south, scrawny limestone cliffs protrude out of the cultivated landscape such as prehistoric skyscrapers.

 The usually barren northeast radiates an emerald hue during the rainy season when delicate green rice shoots cover the landscape.